What are the key Lean Startup Principles?

 Whilst we might set out to make something original, create a new revenue stream or serve our customers in different ways, the number one goal of a startup is to learn how to build a sustainable business.
 And, this learning can be validated by running regular experiments to test your assumptions and find out what works with actual customers.
 The key is to learn what people value enough to pay for.

 The basic activity of a startup involves three things: build your product, measure the customer’s response and learn whether to keep going or change direction.
-The true game is to accelerate this feedback loop.
+Thus, the true game is to accelerate this feedback loop.
 The faster you can learn what the market values the more likely you can build a sustainable business.

 5 Innovation Accounting